Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Not a retailer many would think of for game console orders, but John Lewis' fantastic customer service and two-year guarantee actually make it a great place to lock-in an Xbox Series X or Xbox Series S. The retailer doesn't have an update on when more will be back in, but it's worth keeping an eye open as we head towards Christmas.View Deal

-Smyth's Toys is almost certainly going to have an Xbox Series X restock, so while we wait on official word, bookmark the site and keep checking in for the Xbox Series X and Xbox Series S.View Deal
+Smyths Toys got a PS5 restock last week, so it's another site to bookmark for an Xbox Series X restock, so keep checking in for the Xbox Series X and Xbox Series S.View Deal

 ShopTo